Quantum Algorithms for Structured Prediction: Background

 \subsection{Structured Prediction}

 We now introduce the general framework of \emph{structured prediction} as a supervised learning task in machine learning.
 SSVMs are only one of the mathematical models used to solve structured prediction problems.
 As we will see, the distinguishing factor between techniques for solving structured prediction problems is the choice of an objective function similar to \eqref{eq:ssvm_obj}.
+We will assume that structured prediction problems are equipped with the following.